 Off-Grid Electricity in Tennessee

-There are no laws in Tennessee which prevent you from disconnecting from the electric grid.
+There are no laws in Tennessee that prevent you from disconnecting from the electric grid.

 However, Tennessee laws don’t do much in encouraging people to go off-grid either!